 Can I overdose on vitamin D if I sunbathe too long?

-Sadly, our best friends do in fact, get skin cancer just like humans, although it is not the leading cancer in dogs as their furs help protects their skin from direct sun exposure.
-As you might expect, skin cancer in dogs occur most commonly where their fur is short and sparse, like the nose, ears, or the belly as some dogs sunbathe belly up.
+Sadly, our best friends do in fact, get skin cancer just like humans.
+Skin cancer is not a very common cancer in dogs as their furs help protects their skin from direct sun exposure.
+As you might expect, skin cancer in dogs occurs most commonly where their fur is short and sparse, like the nose, ears, or the belly as some dogs sunbathe belly up.

 How do we balance vitamin D intake and proper sun safety to prevent skin cancer and premature aging?

 The practical advice is to keep balance in mind.
 Most people will produce more than enough sunlight to produce adequate vitamin D through natural exposure.
-A few minutes a day of exposure is extremely common as most people do spend this much time outside with some part of their skin exposed.
-If you have several factors that predispose you to not receive adequate vitamin D, you may want to help supplement vitamin D intake via foods, supplements, and limited amounts of sun exposure without sunscreen.
+A few minutes a day of exposure is all that it takes, and most people spend this much time outside with some part of their skin exposed.
+If you have several factors that predispose you do not receive adequate vitamin D, you may want to help supplement vitamin D intake via foods, supplements, and limited amounts of sun exposure without sunscreen.
 These factors include: